MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-Mailbox.md

 ### -SoftDeletedMailbox
 This parameter is available only in the cloud-based service.

-The SoftDeletedMailbox switch is required to return soft-deleted mailboxes in the results.
+The SoftDeletedMailbox switch specifies whether to return only soft-deleted mailboxes in the results.
 You don't need to specify a value with this switch.

 Soft-deleted mailboxes are deleted mailboxes that are still recoverable.